Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 1 - Introduction to the Cloud/README.md

 # Types of Clouds:

 1. Public Cloud:
-   •	The Public cloud is a subscription base service that offered to any and all customers who want similar services.
+   The Public cloud is a subscription base service that offered to any and all customers who want similar services.
-   •	The cloud is set up in the public network.
+   The cloud is set up in the public network.
-   •	Managed by large companies.
+   Managed by large companies.
-   •	Accessible through the internet.
+   Accessible through the internet.
-   •	Available to all clients and users.
+   Available to all clients and users.
-   •	Clients have no access to underlying infrastructure.
+   Clients have no access to underlying infrastructure.

 2. Private Cloud:
-•	A cloud set up in an organization’s premises
-•	Managed by the organization’s IT team
+   A cloud set up in an organization’s premises Managed by the organization’s IT team
-•	Accessible only in the organization’s network
-•	Available to users from the organizations
+   Accessible only in the organization’s network Available to users from the organizations
-•	Uses private cloud infrastructure and engines
-•	Contains a subset of the public cloud’s capabilities
+   Uses private cloud infrastructure and engines Contains a subset of the public cloud’s capabilities

 3. Hybrid Cloud:
 It is a mixture of Public and Private Cloud.
 In Hybrid cloud, Application is running in a combination of different computing environment that share information to each other.
-•	A cloud set up in an organization’s premises… but also connected to the public cloud.
+A cloud set up in an organization’s premises… but also connected to the public cloud.
-•	Workload can be separated between the two clouds i.e. Sensitive data in the organization’s premises, public data in the public cloud.
+Workload can be separated between the two clouds
+	i.e. Sensitive data in the organization’s premises, public data in the public cloud.
-•	Usually managed by the public cloud, but not always.
+Usually managed by the public cloud, but not always.

 4. Community Cloud:
-   • It refers to a shared cloud computing service environment that is targeted to a limited set of organization or employees.
+   It refers to a shared cloud computing service environment that is targeted to a limited set of organization or employees.
 Such as Bank of head off trading firms.

 # Types of Cloud Services:

 1. IaaS (Infrastructure as a Service):
-   • The cloud provides Provide the underlying platform:
+The cloud provider provides the underlying infrastructure, including:
 Compute
 Networking
 Storage
-   • The client handles, and is responsible for all the rest.
+The client is responsible for:
+Operating System
+Middleware
+Runtime
+Applications
+Data
-   Most common example: Virtual Machines (Instances).
+Most common example: Virtual Machines (VMs / Instances)
-   • The cloud provides the host machine, networking and disks.
-   • The client creates the virtual (guest) machine, installs software on it, patches it, maintains it etc.

 2. PaaS (Platform as a Service):
-The cloud Providers provides platform for running apps:
+The cloud provider provides a platform for running applications, including:
-•	Including: Compute, networking, storage, runtime environment, scaling, redundancy, security, updates, patching, maintenance etc.
+Compute
+Networking
+Storage
+Runtime environment
+Scaling
+Redundancy
+Security
+Updates, patching, and maintenance
-•	The client just needs to bring the code to run.
+The client only needs to bring the application code.
-Most common example: (Azure: Web Apps), (AWS: Elastic Beanstalk)
+Most common examples:
+Azure: Web Apps (Azure App Service)
+AWS: Elastic Beanstalk

+In PaaS:
-•	The cloud Providers provides the runtime for running web application.
+The cloud provider manages the runtime and infrastructure required to run the web application.
-•	The client uploads the code, and it just runs.
+The client uploads the code, and the application runs automatically.
-•	The client has no access to the underlying virtual machines.
+The client does not have access to the underlying virtual machines.

-3. SaaS (Software as a Service):
+4. SaaS (Software as a Service):
-   1. A software running completely in the cloud.
+   A software application that runs completely in the cloud.
-   2. The user doesn’t need to install anything on-premises or on his machine
+   The user does not need to install anything on-premises or on their local machine.
-   3. The providers of the software take care of updates, patches, redundancy, scalability etc.
+   The software provider takes care of updates, patches, scalability, redundancy, security, and maintenance.
+   Common SaaS examples:
+   Microsoft 365
+   Salesforce